DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Feb 18.md

 #### Pistol

-The pistol is supposed to be the most
+The pistol is supposed to be the most reliable weapon in the game.
+It should have a good balance of damage and accuracy with a moderate rate of fire.

 # Power Balancing
 -